 These defects are most common in dogs and have been reported in many breeds, including Alaskan Malamutes, Bedlington Terriers, Chow Chows, Cocker Spaniels, Doberman Pinschers, Keeshonden, Lhasa Apsos, Miniature Schnauzers, Norwegian Elkhounds, Samoyeds, Shih Tzus, Soft-coated Wheaten Terriers, and Standard Poodles.
-Renal dysplasia is rare in cats and lambs.
-In pigs, renal dysplasia may be idiopathic or associated with nutritional avitaminosis A. This condition is uncommonly reported in horses.
+Renal dysplasia is rare in cats, lambs, and horses.
+In pigs, renal dysplasia may be idiopathic or associated with nutritional avitaminosis A.

 Renal dysplasia may be unilateral or bilateral.
-Animals affected bilaterally generally die in the early neonatal period, while animals that are affected unilaterally typically develop hypertrophy of the contralateral kidney.
+Animals affected bilaterally generally die in the early neonatal period, whereas animals affected unilaterally typically develop hypertrophy of the contralateral kidney.
 The kidneys are usually small, firm, and pale; they may have a uniformly diminished renal cortex.
 Histologic examination reveals immature glomeruli, primitive tubules, and secondary inflammatory lesions, especially interstitial fibrous connective tissue.

-Affected animals usually have polydipsia and polyuria that precede signs of uremia.
+Polydipsia and polyuria usually precede signs of uremia.
 Dwarfing may be noticed if the onset of renal failure occurs within the first few months of life.
 Urinalysis, hemogram, and blood chemistry changes are the same as in other chronic, progressive renal diseases.
 Uremia is usually identified between 6 mo and 2 yr of age.
 The diagnosis is suspected based on the breed and age of disease onset and is confirmed by renal biopsy.
 Treatment is aimed at managing the associated chronic renal failure.

 Renal agenesis, the complete absence of one or both kidneys, is always accompanied by ureteral aplasia and may be associated with aplastic reproductive tissues on the same side.
 The condition is typically an incidental finding so long as the other kidney functions normally; frequently the contralateral kidney undergoes compensatory hypertrophy.
-Renal agenesis is believed to have familial predisposition in Beagles, Shetland Sheepdogs and Doberman Pinschers.
-Unilateral renal agenesis is the most common congenital kidney condition in swine; it is less commonly encountered in sheep, cattle, and goats.
+Renal agenesis is believed to have familial predisposition in Beagles, Shetland Sheepdogs, and Doberman Pinschers.
+Unilateral renal agenesis is the most common congenital kidney condition in pigs; it is less common in sheep, cattle, and goats.
 Bilateral agenesis results in early perinatal death.

 Simple Renal Cysts